fineanmol/plant-tree/README.md

-🌱 Updated on Sat, 27 Sep 2025 21:11:45 GMT
+🎋 Updated on Sun, 28 Sep 2025 10:31:57 GMT

-> "Simplicity is the soul of efficiency."
+> "Perfection is achieved when there is nothing left to take away."